drewgingerich/homelab/game-server/docs/decisions/240706-directly-connect-server-and-tv.md

-I think console-style PCs are really cool, but I've already bought into a rack solution and appreciate its benefits: noise and heat are not an issue, and it centralizes all of my computers.
+I think console-style PCs are really cool, but I've already bought into a rack solution and appreciate its benefits: noise and heat are not an issue, and it centralizes my computer hardware.

 ### Direct connection